turingschool/mod-0-curriculum/shared/shared/mentorship.md

 ## Submission & Confirmation

-Submit the Mentorship DTR Prep Gist in the Google submission form.
+Submit the Mentorship DTR Prep Gist in the submission form.